The Typological Elements of Zechariah 13 Fulfilled in the First Century

 Fulfilled!
 Zechariah 13:4-6 Commentary: Were These Wounds Battle Scars or Signs of Forced Coercion?

-Having witnessed the consequences of their deception, these false prophets compelled by the heads of the rebellion are seen by Zechariah sorrowfully admitting that they are not prophets.
+Having witnessed the consequences of their deception, these false prophets compelled to prophesy are seen sorrowfully admitting that they are not prophets.
 Perhaps the wounds these prophets received in the house of their friends are battle scars incurred while present in the house of the Lord–the temple in Jerusalem, the fortress in which many of the zealots put up their last stand?
-Or perhaps these wounds were incurred by forcible coercion on behalf of the leaders of the Jewish resistance?
+Or maybe these wounds were incurred by forcible coercion on behalf of the leaders of the Jewish resistance?

 7 “Awake, O sword, against my shepherd, against the man who is close to me!” declares the LORD Almighty.
 “Strike the shepherd, and the sheep will be scattered, and I will turn my hand against the little ones.
 8 In the whole land,” declares the LORD, “two-thirds will be struck down and perish; yet one-third will be left in it.
 9 This third I will bring into the fire; I will refine them like silver and test them like gold.
 They will call on my name and I will answer them; I will say, ‘They are my people,’ and they will say, ‘The LORD is our God.’ “